WindJammer6/12.-Data-Structures-and-Algorithms-Learning-Journey-Python/README.md

 was literally unable to understand any of the questions and give any relevant answer.
 So as you can see, this is how disastrous my first LeetCode experience was.
 (Eventually
 I found out I was using Python3, after copy-pasting some of the usual codes I've written and asking ChatGPT hahaha...))

+Learning and Practices are both organised under each folder for their respective Data Structure/Algorithm.

 <br>

 **Source(s):**